Track British bats: Spotting coronaviruses with pathogen potential

-Newswise — Researchers who found novel coronaviruses in UK bats say genetic surveys of the viruses should be regularly conducted, even if none of those viruses can infect humans yet.

-Working with a network of bat conservationists, a research team led by Imperial College London and University College London researchers screened faecal samples from UK bats for coronaviruses.
+Newswise — A group of researchers, led by scientists from Imperial College London and University College London, have discovered new coronaviruses in bats in the United Kingdom.
+They emphasize the need for regular genetic surveys of these viruses, even if they currently cannot infect humans.

-Their results, published today in Nature Communications, report circulation of four species of coronaviruses, including two novel ones, among the 16 UK bat species sampled.
-While some of these coronaviruses are related to those that cause COVID-19 and MERS, none are currently capable of infecting humans.
+Working in collaboration with a network of bat conservationists, the research team conducted screenings of fecal samples from UK bats to identify coronaviruses.
+Their findings, published in Nature Communications, reveal the presence of four species of coronaviruses, including two previously unknown variants, among the sampled UK bat species.
+Although some of these coronaviruses are related to those responsible for causing COVID-19 and MERS, none of them currently possess the ability to infect humans.

-Regular surveillance of viruses in wildlife and more widely is a public health issue.
-Bats are protected species in the UK, so working with conservation organisations is crucial to this effort, say the researchers.
+The researchers stress the importance of conducting regular surveillance of viruses in wildlife, as it is a crucial aspect of public health.
+Bats are protected species in the UK, making collaboration with conservation organizations vital for these efforts.

-Lead researcher Professor Vincent Savolainen, from the Georgina Mace Centre for the Living Planet at Imperial College London, said: “Working with a network of conservationists and bat rehabilitators has been most fruitful in documenting the diversity of coronaviruses that is present in British bats, and which had been so far overlooked.
-This collaborative work forms the basis for future zoonotic surveillance and conservation efforts given the importance that bats play in our ecosystems.”
+Professor Vincent Savolainen, the lead researcher from the Georgina Mace Centre for the Living Planet at Imperial College London, expressed the value of working with a network of conservationists and bat rehabilitators.
+Their collaboration has proven highly productive in identifying the diverse range of coronaviruses present in British bats, which had previously been overlooked.
+This collaborative work lays the foundation for future zoonotic surveillance and conservation initiatives, recognizing the significant role bats play in our ecosystems.

-Co-author Professor Francois Balloux, Director of the UCL Genetics Institute, said: “In many parts of the world, we have decent surveillance of the pathogens circulating in humans and domestic animals but not so much in wildlife.
-Increased surveillance should improve public health preparedness and food security, and also be beneficial for biodiversity conservation.”
+Co-author Professor Francois Balloux, the Director of the UCL Genetics Institute, emphasized that while there is decent surveillance of pathogens circulating in humans and domestic animals in many parts of the world, the same level of surveillance is lacking for wildlife.
+He believes that increased surveillance will enhance public health preparedness, contribute to food security, and provide benefits for biodiversity conservation.

 Pathogenic potential

-Diseases that emerge in animals and transfer to humans are known as ‘zoonotic’.
-Human infection requires the virus to be able to infect human cells, and to cause an outbreak, it must then be able to spread between humans.
+Zoonotic diseases refer to illnesses that originate in animals and can be transmitted to humans.
+For a virus to infect humans and trigger an outbreak, it must possess the ability to invade human cells and effectively spread between individuals.

-Many zoonotic diseases may pass to small groups of people in direct contact with the host animal and do not progress further.
-To know which viruses have the potential to spread wider, genetic investigations are crucial.
+While certain zoonotic diseases may only affect small groups of people directly exposed to the animal host, identifying viruses with the potential for wider transmission requires comprehensive genetic investigations.

-Bats are a large group of mammals, and their diversity means they can harbour a range of potentially pathogenic viruses.
-While bat virus surveys have been conducted in Asia, Africa, the Middle East and Europe, in the UK bat viruses have been overlooked for detailed genetic studies, beyond European bat lyssaviruses that cause rabies.
+Bats encompass a diverse group of mammals and can serve as carriers for various potentially harmful viruses.
+Although surveys have been conducted in Asia, Africa, the Middle East, and Europe to study bat viruses, detailed genetic analyses of these viruses in the United Kingdom have been largely overlooked, except for European bat lyssaviruses that are responsible for rabies.

-The team identified two species of alphacoronaviruses, one Middle East Respiratory Syndrome (MERS)-related coronavirus, and one sarbecovirus.
-The SARS-CoV-2 virus, which causes COVID-19, is also a sarbecovirus.
+In a recent study, a research team identified two species of alphacoronaviruses, one coronavirus related to Middle East Respiratory Syndrome (MERS), and one sarbecovirus.
+It is worth noting that the sarbecovirus category includes the SARS-CoV-2 virus responsible for COVID-19.

-The researchers then studied the possibility of these viruses ‘spilling over’ and infecting humans.
-To do so, they created ‘pseudoviruses’, which carry whichever protein the virus uses to bind to host cells, but cannot replicate.
+The researchers further investigated the possibility of these viruses "spilling over" and infecting humans.
+To conduct this study, they created "pseudoviruses" that carry the specific protein used by the virus to attach to host cells but cannot replicate.

-None were currently able to infect human cells, but one of the sarbecoviruses found in a sample from the lesser horseshoe bat was able to bind to ACE2, the receptor the SARS-CoV-2 virus uses to enter human cells.
-This sarbecovirus could only enter human cells in a lab when there was an overabundance of ACE2, suggesting it would need further adaptations if it were to infect humans.
+Currently, none of these pseudoviruses have demonstrated the ability to infect human cells.
+However, one of the sarbecoviruses discovered in a sample obtained from a lesser horseshoe bat was capable of binding to ACE2, the receptor utilized by the SARS-CoV-2 virus to enter human cells.
+Nonetheless, this sarbecovirus could only enter human cells in a laboratory setting when an excess amount of ACE2 was present, indicating that further adaptations would be necessary for it to infect humans effectively.

 Good for bats, good for us

-Viruses are more likely to spill over from wild animals when they are brought in closer contact with humans.
-Habitat losses and land-use changes across the world are linked with an increase probability of zoonotic crossover.
+Increased proximity between wild animals and humans raises the likelihood of viral spillover from the animal population.
+The loss of natural habitats and changes in land use worldwide are associated with a higher risk of zoonotic transmission.

-Maintaining bat conservation efforts and minimising habitat destruction could therefore help prevent zoonotic spillover, alongside a monitoring program that regularly screens for potential pathogens.
+To prevent the occurrence of zoonotic spillover, it is crucial to prioritize bat conservation efforts and minimize the destruction of their habitats.
+Additionally, implementing a monitoring program that regularly screens for potential pathogens can be instrumental in identifying and addressing emerging threats.

-Lisa Worledge, Head of Conservation Services at the Bat Conservation Trust, said: “New techniques such as the one used in this paper are increasing our understanding and highlight the importance of protecting nature.
-This work provides a great example of researchers and conservationists working together for the wider good.
+Lisa Worledge, Head of Conservation Services at the Bat Conservation Trust, emphasized the significance of this research and the need to protect nature.
+She stated that innovative approaches, like the one employed in this study, contribute to our understanding of zoonotic diseases while underscoring the importance of safeguarding wildlife.
+Collaboration between researchers and conservationists is key to achieving broader benefits.

-“Beyond reducing the chances of zoonosis, we know that protecting wildlife brings many other benefits.
-From providing ecosystem services such as controlling insects that damage crops through to the simple joy of watching bats on a summer’s night, bats are a vital part of our natural heritage.”
+Furthermore, aside from reducing the risk of zoonosis, the conservation of wildlife offers numerous advantages.
+Bats, for instance, play a vital role in our natural heritage by providing ecosystem services such as pest control, which helps protect crops.
+Additionally, the simple pleasure of observing bats on a summer evening highlights their value and adds to the overall appreciation of nature.

 MEDIA CONTACTRegister for reporter access to contact details